If you are an aggregator, here are some details you need to display ads for the products of merchants you represent.

 Link (product URL and destination URL) must be a direct link to the seller's product page.

-You can optionally use bingads_redirect to track leads to the final seller’s page.
-The redirect must be immediate with no additional pages from when the customer clicks your ad and the final seller’s landing page.
+Optionally, you can use bingads_redirect to track leads to the final seller's page.
+The redirect must be immediate with no additional pages from when the customer clicks your ad and the final seller's landing page.

 What you need to know